Correlated states in charge-transfer heterostructures based on rhombohedral multilayer graphene: Band-projected Hartree-Fock method

 We note that the non-interacting Bloch functions are spin degenerate.
 Using the transformation given in Eq.~(\ref{eq:transform}), the intra-valley Coulomb interaction can be written in the band basis

 where the form factor $\Omega ^{\mu l,\mu' l'}_{nm,n'm'}$ are written respectively as

 In our calculations, the long-range Coulomb interactions are projected onto the wavefunctions of three conduction bands and three valence bands (per valley per spin) obtained from the RG-corrected low-energy continuum model.
 Then we carry out unrestricted HF calculations within this 24-band low-energy subspace (including spin and valley degrees of freedom).
 To explore possible symmetry-broken phases, we consider 32 distinct trial initial states, each characterized by order parameters of the form {$s^{0, z}\tau^a\sigma^b$} with $a,b = 0, x, y,z$, where $\bm{s}$, $\bm{\tau}$ and $\bm{\sigma}$ denote Pauli matrices acting in spin, valley, and sublattice spaces, respectively.

-The dielectric constant $\epsilon_r =8$ is for BLG and $\epsilon_r = 16$ is for TriLG.
+In Fig.2(a) and (b) of the main text, we have shown the single-particle spectra of Hartree-Fock ground states of BLG-CrOCl heterostructure with $d_0=4.5$\,\AA\, at integer filling factors $\nu=1$ and $\nu=2$, respectively.
+At filling factor $\nu=1$, the ground state is a spin-valley polarized Chern insulator with $|C|=1$, characterized by the order parameters $\left\langle s_z\right\rangle=\left\langle\tau_z\right\rangle=\left\langle s_z\tau_z\right\rangle=1 $.
+These equalities indicate full polarization of both spin and valley flavors.
+Consequently, the single-particle spectrum exhibits an interaction-induced lifting of the spin-valley degeneracy, although some branches may still overlap or cross in the plotted band structure.
+The interaction-induced gap is 25.6\,meV.
+At filling factor $\nu=2$, the ground state is instead spin-degenerate but valley-polarized Chern insulator with $|C|=2$, with the characteristic order parameters $\left\langle s_z\right\rangle=\left\langle s_z\tau_z\right\rangle=0$ and $\left\langle\tau_z\right\rangle=2$.
+Here, the two spin species remain degenerate, while the valley degeneracy is lifted by exchange interactions.
+The interaction-induced gap is 32.8\,meV.
+In both cases, time-reversal symmetry is spontaneously broken, as evidenced by the finite Chern number and valley polarization.

-In \figurename ~\ref{SI_3}, we present the ground states of TriLG at integer filling factors $\nu=1$ (a) and $\nu=2$ (b), obtained using the band-projected HF method.
-These ground states correspond to topological correlated insulators stabilized by spontaneous symmetry breaking: At $\nu=1$, the system realizes a spin- and valley-polarized Chern insulator with Chern number $|C|=1$.
-In contrast, at $\nu=2$, the ground state remains spin-degenerate but becomes valley-polarized, yielding a Chern insulator with $|C|=2$.
+In \figurename ~\ref{SI_7}, we present the single-particle spectrum of Hartree-Fock ground states of BLG-CrOCl heterostructure with $d_0=8$\,\AA\,at integer filling factors $\nu=1$ (a) and $\nu=2$ (b).
+Similarly, these ground states are topologically correlated insulators stabilized by spontaneous symmetry breaking : At $\nu=1$, the system realizes a spin- and valley-polarized Chern insulator with Chern number $|C|=1$ and interaction-induced gap 30.0\,meV, while the ground state remains spin-degenerate but becomes valley-polarized at $\nu=2$, yielding a Chern insulator with $|C|=2$ and interaction-induced gap 29.0\,meV.

+For the HF ground states, the Chern number is computed using the self-consistently obtained HF Bloch wavefunctions.
+The integral is also performed over the superlattice mini Brillouin zone and calculated using the numerical method described above \cite{Chern-number-2005}, which does not require gauge continuity throughout the mini Brillouin zone.